cursedcoder/DarkTranslationBundle/README.md

     resource: "@DarkTranslationBundle/Resources/config/routing.yml"
 ```

-Set up an url for your fork and local path for docs that you would like to translate in
+Set up an url for your fork and local path for docs that you would like to translate in ``config.yml``:
-``config.yml`` (e.g. for russian language and username `cursedcoder`):

 ```jinja
 # app/config.yml